mrFavoslav/Favoslav_/README.md

 ## 👋 Hello, I'm Favoslav_

 My real name is Ondřej Chmelíček and I live in Czechia.
-I am a -year-old IT student at Zámek Kuřim.
+I am a 17-year-old IT student at Zámek Kuřim.
 With a keen interest in development, I am currently involved in some open-source projects.
 Beside of that, I have a passion for cars and looking forward to buy a Mazda Miata MX5 NA, while also enjoying hands-on computer work and playing airsoft.

 You can read more about me on [my website](https://www.favoslav.cz/about/) or join my [discord server](https://dsc.favoslav.cz)